mhmatthall/matttest4dte/README.md

 - The frontend is rendered server-side, which means it's flattened into HTML by the time the user gets it.
 This is good for performance, because otherwise React on its own has to do a lot of work to render the page in the browser.
 - The backend is going to house the actual system logic.
 All the fetching of data from the database, authentication, etc. will be done here.

+The server communicates with [AWS DynamoDB](https://aws.amazon.com/dynamodb/) for all data storage, but does its own authentication and session management.
+The app is hosted with [AWS Amplify Hosting](https://aws.amazon.com/amplify/hosting/) in London (`eu-west-2`).

 ## Installation

 ### Prerequisites